rsmaniys/JetBrains/README.md

 # JetBrains
-I could make a bot in JetBrains Academy :D
+I could make a bot by following a course in JetBrains Academy :D